Space Cabbie: Fictional character biography

-Space Cabbie lives in the mid 22nd century, driving for 9-Planet Taxi.
+Space Cabbie lives in the mid-22nd century, driving for 9-Planet Taxi.
 As a child, he grew up among the military tyrants of Ghengkis VII.
 He showed an aptitude for stellar navigation.
 During the 'Bored Wars' of 2146, he was a fighter pilot.
 He took jobs as a laborer and a pilot for hire.
 He eventually took up driving cab #7433.
 He is a member of the 'Cosmic Order Of Space Cab Pilots' and 'Veterans Of Alien Wars'.

 His first appearance is as a narrator, telling tales to his fares.
 Over the next handful of issues, he has his cab stolen, meets his exact double and has to deal with a mail bomb.
-His adventures dominate the title Mystery in Space.
-The series ends with #47, where he has to deal with three doubles.
+His adventures are told in the title Mystery in Space.
+The series ends with issue #47, where he has to deal with three doubles.

-He is seen conversing about space exploration to a friend.
-He is briefly seen in the round-robin Challenge limited series.

 At one point, he and his cab are co-opted by Lobo to chase down a gang of space bikers.
 Lobo leaves Space Cabbie, who is charged with reckless driving, murder, and other crimes.
 On the way to prison, Lobo saves him and returns his cab.
 The discrepancy of a modern-age character appearing with a 'future' one is explained when Space Cabbie mentions on the witness stand that he took a day job in the present to help make ends meet.

-Space Cabbie plays host to two passengers talking about the legacy of 'Starman', a name given to multiple heroes over many decades.

-He has a brief cameo when Timothy Hunter takes a magical trip into the future.
-He makes another cameo in the time-torn plot of JLA: The Nail.

-He assists Superman, who is ill, across the time stream itself.
-Both come under weapons fire.

-He gains a reputation for being able to take anyone anywhere in the universe.

-An older version with an artificial leg is seen assisting the Green Lantern Corps with vital intelligence information.
-Space Cabbie is back work doing fares into forbidden areas.

-Kyle Rayner later works with the Cabbie who has upgraded with a Mother Box engine.
-This allows faster and farther fares.
+An older version of Space Cabbie with an artificial leg is seen assisting the Green Lantern Corps with vital intelligence information.
+Space Cabbie later has his taxi upgraded with a Mother Box engine, allowing faster and farther fares.